kshitijahande/Hate-Detection/README.md

 - Total rows: 24,783
 - Following columns are accessible:
 ```
-'count',             --------> the number of CrowdFollower workers voted for class labelling
+'count',             --------> the number of CrowdFlower workers voted for class labelling
- 'hate_speech_count',            --------> the number of CrowdFollower workers classified tweet as hate speech
+ 'hate_speech_count',            --------> the number of CrowdFlower workers classified tweet as hate speech
- 'offensive_language_count',     --------> the number of CrowdFollower workers classified tweet as offensive language
+ 'offensive_language_count',     --------> the number of CrowdFlower workers classified tweet as offensive language
- 'neither_count',             --------> the number of CrowdFollower workers classified tweet as neither hate speech nor offensive language
+ 'neither_count',             --------> the number of CrowdFlower workers classified tweet as neither hate speech nor offensive language
  'class',             --------> Final class label assigned to the tweet
  'tweet'            --------> Tweet